 Our team's expertise includes non-profit management, corporate philanthropy, strategy development, government relations, communications, event planning, advocacy and a wide range of issues experience.
 Most importantly, each team member cares deeply about the issues on which we work and is dedicated to guiding our clients to create lasting, positive impact.

-Trevor Neilson, President
+Trevor Neilson, Co-founder and Partner

 Learn more about Trevor.